TUM-DSE/cloud-lab/README.md

 ## Contact

-We prefer slack for all communications.
+We *strongly* prefer slack for all communications.
 For any further questions/comments, please contact the course organizer(s):
   - [Prof. Bhatotia](https://dse.in.tum.de/bhatotia/)
   - [Emmanouil (Manos) Giortamis](https://dse.in.tum.de/manos-giortamis/)